pulumi/docs/content/docs/intro/console/accounts-and-organizations/accounts.md

 ![Access tokens](/images/docs/reference/service/access-tokens.png)

-You can create additional access tokens on this tab by selecting **New Access Token**.
+You can create additional access tokens on this tab by selecting **Create token**.
 Similarly, you may remove an unused token by highlighting it on the list and selecting "Remove access token".

 ## Subscription